timolson/cointrader/README.md

 * Library of quantitative indicators
 * Web console & graphing

 See the [Wiki](https://github.com/timolson/cointrader/wiki/Home) for more information, or jump to [Setup](https://github.com/timolson/cointrader/wiki/).
+There's no mailing list, so just open a new issue for anything, help or just discussion.
+Tag it with "Question" and I'll follow through with you.

 #### Console Demo